 It’s 1814.
 Napoleon has escaped his imprisonment on Elba.
 Europe is in shambles.
 Britain is at war on four fronts.
 Stranje House is a School for Unusual Girls, where five young ladies are secretly being trained for a world of spies, diplomacy, and war….

-A traitor in the house.
+There’s a traitor in the house.

 Someone is sneaking information to Lady Daneska and Ghost, Napoleon’s spies.
-Jane is determined to find out who it is before the bonds of friendship at Stranje House are ripped apart by suspicions.
+Jane is determined to find out who it is, before the bonds of friendship at Stranje House are ripped apart by suspicions.
 Her desperate hunt for the traitor ensnares a brash young American inventor, Alexander Sinclair, Robert Fulton’s nephew, into an ambush that puts his life in danger.
 Sinclair is the most maddening young man in all of Christendom, a sharp-tongued rascal with boorish manners, but Lady Jane cannot bear the thought of the golden-haired genius being harmed.

 Is Jane enough of a mastermind to save Alexander, her friends at Stranje House, and possibly England itself?